pdfshift/blog/source/_posts/2018/09/06-preparation-of-our-producthunt-release.md

 We worked hard to list all the things we can do to get a few upvotes and try to stay as high as possible on the list.

-Here's a list of tactics we are/will implement:
+Here's a list of tactics we are implementing/will implement:

  * [Prepare your ProductHunt page](#Prepare-your-ProductHunt-page)
  * [Write on communities](#Write-on-communities)